aspiers/git-config/README.md

 * [`git-cherry-menu`](https://github.com/aspiers/git-config/blob/master/bin/git-cherry-menu) - an interactive wrapper around `git icing` and `git notes` which makes it easy to cherry-pick and/or blacklist non-upstreamed commits.
 * [`git-rnotes`](https://github.com/aspiers/git-config/blob/master/bin/git-rnotes) - a wrapper around `git notes` which makes it easier to share notes to and from remote repositories
 * [`git-deps`](https://github.com/aspiers/git-deps) - **MOVED TO DEDICATED REPO** automatically detect dependencies between commits
+* [`git-tag-patchset`](https://github.com/aspiers/git-config/blob/master/bin/git-tag-patchset) - quick way of tagging patchsets as they get uploaded to Gerrit, to keep track of a review's history

 ### History rewriting